katrina-l-hill/reading-notes/README.md

 #### Bio:
 Katrina Hill, she/her, Snohomish, WA, PST
 US Navy Veteran, former IT network administrator, Environmental Scientist by education but currently a substitute teacher.
-I moved to WA with my family last year.
+I moved to WA with my family in 2021.
-Windows 10 Pro, version 20H2
+I'm using Windows 11 Pro, version 21H2.
 I'm excited to learn something new and to get back into the computer world.
 GitHub: https://github.com/katrina-l-hill
 I love pizza.